Awards FAQs

 Please note that only members are eligible to win an Institute Award for Excellence.

-Non-members are still welcome to submit an Intent to Enter, however they must become a member before the submission deadline of June 9.
+Non-members are still welcome to make a submission, however they must become a member before the deadline on 7 June.

 If you are not a member and want information about joining please contact our Director of Member Services Emma O’Neill via eoneill@udiaqld.com.au.